infobip/mobile-messaging-cordova-plugin/README.md

 Mobile Messaging SDK is designed and developed to easily enable push notification channel in your mobile application.
 In almost no time of implementation you get push notification in your application and access to the features of [Infobip IP Messaging Platform](https://portal.infobip.com/push/).
 The document describes library integration steps for your Cordova project.

-> ### Notice
-> We highly encourage to configure [Notification Service Extension](https://github.com/infobip/mobile-messaging-cordova-plugin/wiki/Delivery-improvements-and-rich-content-notifications) for iOS.
-Apart from providing support for rich content it also dramatically improves delivery reporting for Push Notification on iOS.
-Upon implementing Notification Service Extension, SDK will be able to report delivery even when the application is killed.

   * [Requirements](#requirements)
   * [Quick start guide](#quick-start-guide)
   * [Initialization configuration](#initialization-configuration)